Search Assist Coach

 measure, we must change What were to What was the.

 You can only change certain aspects of the query.
-You cannot totally make up your own queries.
-While you can alter the language and specify your own measures, attributes, and filters, you cannot change the order in which the query elements appear.
+You can’t totally make up your own queries.
+While you can alter the language and specify your own measures, attributes, and filters, you can’t change the order in which the query elements appear.

 After you fill in all the parameters for a lesson, the Answer your query generates appears below the query.
 Review the Answer to ensure it makes sense and provides good context for your users.